joshua004/joshua004/README.md

 - 👋 Hi, I’m @joshua004
 - 👀 I’m interested in Computer Science, Mechatronics, and learn.
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently a Software Engineer
 - 💞️ I’m looking to collaborate on interesting projects.
 - 📫 Get in touch with me at joshuatienda.com
 <!---